-As an overstressed business person–perhaps a 16 hour a day entrepreneur–Mobile website design and hosting are probably low on your totem pole.
-But your business depends greatly on adopting mobile best practices, including launching a mobile site in 2012.
+As an over-stressed business person–perhaps a 16 hour a day entrepreneur–mobile website design and hosting are probably low on your totem pole.
+But your business depends greatly on adopting mobile best practices, including launching a mobile site.

 Business owners who believe they can wait to mobilize are greatly mistaken.
 The world has already turned to mobile devices as the primary communications device.
 Due to the desktop Internet and smartphones, users’ quality expectations have also risen.